ibm-cloud-docs/satellite/link-location-cloud.md

 # Understanding Link endpoints and {{site.data.keyword.satelliteshort}}
 {: #link-location-cloud}

-Open up {{site.data.keyword.satelliteshort}} endpoints in the {{site.data.keyword.satelliteshort}} control plane to control and audit network traffic between your {{site.data.keyword.satellitelong}} location and services, servers, or apps that run outside of the location.
+Open up {{site.data.keyword.satelliteshort}} endpoints in the {{site.data.keyword.satelliteshort}} control plane to control and audit network traffic.
 {: shortdesc}

 With {{site.data.keyword.satelliteshort}} Link endpoints, you can allow any client that runs in your {{site.data.keyword.satelliteshort}} location to connect to a service, server, or app that runs outside of the location, or allow a client that is connected to the {{site.data.keyword.cloud_notm}} private network to connect to a service, server, or app that runs in your location.